DanaKirsh/scottish-widows-scraper/README.md

 1. Clone this repository
 2. Create a google sheet where the data will be stored, with the following headers: `time`(Time), `date`(Date), `value`(Currency), `change`(Currency), `payment`(Tick box), `total payments`(Currency), `total gain`(Currency), `rate of return`(Percent).
 3. Create a google cloud platform app with drive and sheets permissions
-4. Add to the project directory a `config.json` file with the following fields:
+4. Add to the project directory a `config.json` file with the following content(replacen hyphens with your credentials):
 ```
 {
   "private_key": "_",